gavinytan/CRUD_Application_Node-master/README.md

 This submission implements the "Ability to assign/remove inventory items to a named group/collection" feature; As each item is assigned to a named location ("Warehouse 1" or "Warehouse 2").

+See the ShortDemonstration.mkv video for a short showcase of some of the apps features.